kylemcpheron/info2201_finalproject/README.md

 - [Housing and Development (Housing Maintenance Code Violations)]

-- Week 5 Day 4
+- WEEK 5 DAY 4
 - CLEAN AND SAVE DATA
 - we looked at our NY housing violations data to identify which columns we would/might need for our project
 - we identified which years we are going to use for our comparisons (2019[pre Covid], 2021[post Covid], 2024[current])